LukeJudd-NOAA/Lapenta-Project/README.md

 > **No access to both outputs?** You can still explore results.
 This repository includes example
 > comparison workbooks and time series plots generated from both workflows so you can review the methodology
 > and expected outputs without running the restricted Fortran package.
 Included results detail
 > comparisons for cbofs from Jan-Jun 2024 and dbofs in Jan 2024.
+>
+> Please see the abstract and presentation files for a summary of this project.